 Make the Cake

-Pour the batter into the prepared baking pan.
+Pour the batter into the prepared baking pan, smoothing the top.

 Place the pan on a rack to cool completely.

-Make the Frosting
+Make the Cream Cheese Frosting

-You can omit the nuts in the cake or as a garnish for the frosting, if desired.
+- You can omit the nuts in the cake or as a garnish for the frosting if desired.
 Toasted coconut makes a lovely garnish.